rootstrap/android-base/README.md

 - For firebase replace the file: google-services.json with the once for your App and follow the Firebase instructions.
 - For MixPanel, you have to replace the API key:
 `<string name="mixpanel_api_key">mixpanel_api_key</string>`

+## Utility extensions
+We have a bunch of pre-made extensions usually used on every project to accelerate feature development. you can access them in the util.extensions package.
+They include but are not limited to :

+- `Fragment.collectOnLifeCycle(...)` extension to reduce the boiler plate code and indentation when collecting flows from a fragment.
+- `ProgressBar.progressTo(...)` extension to animate progress updates in one line with ease and with good support for older android versions.
+- `TextView.setClickableKeyword(...)` extension to add clickable functions to words or prhases inside a Textview, allowing to also change their color, font (for example, to bold the keyword), and underline
+- `TextView.setColoredKeyword(...) ` extension to change the color of a word or prhase in a Textview.

 ## Code Quality Standards
 In order to meet the required code quality standards, this project uses [Ktlint](https://github.com/pinterest/ktlint) and [Detekt](https://github.com/arturbosch/detekt)